GideonLeGrange/mikrotik-java/README.md

 Versions
 --------

-The current stable version 1.1.1, which fixes a bug.
+The current stable version 1.1.2, which adds support for handling multi-line results, like for example /file print.

 Version 1.1 added TLS (SSL) support to encrypt API traffic.